theta-hwtestrealm/Threecovery/README.md

 - MDM is much more complex, and something regular users wont see.
 However, it is extremely damaging at a large scale.
 - John Bumstead [published a detailed video](https://youtu.be/uGgR4srMwLQ) which contained most of the key differences
 - MDM comes after Activation Lock, if your device isn't activation locked you can often bypass it and retain all iCloud functionality`^`
-### So, what are *my* feelings on Apple?
+### So, what are *my* feelings on Apple? *Note, subject to change*
 I still like Apple, and I love their solutions (especially pre-Cook).
-Some of these problems are extremely hard to work through whether you accept that or not, however, I am disappointed.
+Some of these problems are extremely hard to work through whether you accept that or not, however, I feel disappointed.
 For over a decade Apple has pushed a sub-par policy or at the very least a policy with not enough exceptions, which they've only made more integral, and it's only gotten worse over time device by device amendment by amendment.
-Beyond this, they used quite unreasonable methods to seemingly hide this.
+Beyond this, they used quite unreasonable methods to seemingly hide this issue.
 Also, whether Apple likes it or not, a hacky-fix had to come for their problem.
 Threecovery is just that.